ibm-cloud-docs/network-attached-storage/configure-ftp-nas-cpanel-whm.md

    ```
    {: pre}

-   **Note** - If the configuration was not updated correctly, repeat the same steps.
+   If the configuration was not updated correctly, repeat the same steps.
+   {:tip}